yagmurs/AzureStack-VM-PoC/README.md

 - Register-AzureStackLab.ps1 updated with new options to register Azure Stack.
 - PowerShell remoting enabled on NSG (TCP 5985)
 - PowerShell remoting enabled on Windows firewall public profile (TCP 5985)
+- Auto shutdown API version and parameters updated
+- New ARM template parameters sitelocation and branch added to being compatible with deploy.azure.com
+- Additional Deploy to Azure button added for deploy.azure.com

 Feel free to post questions and enjoy!